laxmananand/zoqq_depl/docs/getting-docs/fx.md

 ### Funding and Settlement Models

-Depending on the jurisdiction in which you operate, and the types of accounts you have with us, your Airwallex account will be assigned to either a **pre-funding** or a **post-funding** workflow.
+Depending on the jurisdiction in which you operate, and the types of accounts you have with us, your zoqq account will be assigned to either a **pre-funding** or a **post-funding** workflow.

-Your funding mode will dictate the timing of when you fund Airwallex and when Airwallex will settle your conversions.
+Your funding mode will dictate the timing of when you fund zoqq and when zoqq will settle your conversions.
 If you are unsure of which funding mode you have been assigned, please contact your customer support representative, who would be happy to assist.

 ## Pre-funding Workflow

-Prior to booking any conversion or payout, clients assigned to pre-funding mode must first top-up their Airwallex Wallet.
+Prior to booking any conversion or payout, clients assigned to pre-funding mode must first top-up their zoqq Wallet.
 The funds required for a conversion or payout are deducted from the relevant wallet balance and cannot exceed your available funds in the currency you are converting or paying out from.

 ## Post-funding Workflow

 Clients assigned to post-funding mode are permitted to book conversions and payouts without sufficient funds available in their wallet.
-These accounts will have a limit assigned to them, which will be the upper limit of unfunded transactions you can have open with Airwallex at any one time.
+These accounts will have a limit assigned to them, which will be the upper limit of unfunded transactions you can have open with zoqq at any one time.

 For same-day conversions, we will fallback to your available balance in the sell currency if you have insufficient open position limit for the conversion.

 ## Settlement Timing

-When booking a conversion or payout with Airwallex, you will have the option to select the desired date for each transaction to settle.
+When booking a conversion or payout with zoqq, you will have the option to select the desired date for each transaction to settle.
 This “conversion date”, along with your funding mode, will determine when funds will be settled to and from your wallet.

 If you do not select a date, you will be assigned a **default date**: